 Teen brains are still in construction.
 Parents also must realize that though this decision making is an important skill to teach and to learn, teens are still more likely to make snap decisions and act on impulse.

 Coloroso, B. (1994).
-Kids are worth it: Giving your child the gift of inner discipline.
-NY: Avon Books.
+Kids are worth it!: Giving your child the gift of inner discipline.
+William Morrow Paperbacks.